Princess Louise’s bequests to favourite Royal pairs

 Other lovely pieces include a two string pearl necklace valued at about £1000, a chased necklace with links of diamonds joined with pearls, and a beautiful bracelet in the shape of a coronet, centre of which is a large diamond surrounded by eight smaller diamonds.
 This is set in silver instead of gold, and would thus be mast fashionable to-day.

 Princess Louise also had some beautiful silver and gold services, including a richly chased silver-gilt dessert set, a chased silver-gilt tea and coffee service, and a complete silver-gilt toilet set.

 Diamonds for her birthday

-The Duke of Kent’s gift to the Duchess on her 33rd birthday was a flat bracelet of flexible platinum links studded with large diamonds.
+The Duke of Kent’s gift to the Duchess of Kent on her 33rd birthday was a flat bracelet of flexible platinum links studded with large diamonds.

 From the Australian Women’s Weekly 6 Jan 1940, p2

 Hochzeit und Trauung| Royal Wedding, the royal bride

 Hochzeitsgeschenke | Royal Wedding and the Gifts

 Marina Herzogin von Kent| The Engagement Ring and Weddingrings